The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 ### 🚀 Problem Statement

 Our application is tailored to serve families with lower income, offering them a lifeline to essential resources that can alleviate their day-to-day struggles.
 BloomCare delivers a comprehensive suite of resources, catering to the specific needs of our users.
 From clothing and food assistance to access to shelter options, our application stands as a reliable partner in times of need.
-By utilizing BloomCare, users gain access to crucial guidance and resources without any financial burden.
-Our application empowers individuals to improve their circumstances, offering valuable assistance at no cost."
+BloomCare Also Provides an enviroment for those who wish to Give Back to their community by providing any resources that may help someone and might not have a use for.By utilizing BloomCare, users gain access to crucial guidance and resources without any financial burden.
+Our application empowers individuals to improve their circumstances, offering valuable assistance at no cost.

 ___